FrontEndFoxes/curriculum/workshop/mini3.md

 ## Scaffold your app

 Now we are going to build an app with NativeScript, using JavaScript to create a native mobile app.
+This app will communicate with the Photon via the code you just flashed.

 Open the [NativeScript Playground](http://play.nativescript.org) and take a look around.
 On your first visit, you'll see several 'coach marks' showing where key functionality is kept.